Ballona Creek: History

-A reported Tongva-language (Takic subgroup of Uto-Aztecan) placename for the Ballona estuary and wetlands was Pwinukipar, meaning “it is filled with water.”

 Ballona Creek was a picturesque natural waterway fed by runoff.
-The creek collected the water from ciénegas and the rains.
+The creek collected water from ciénegas and rain.
 Its banks were lined with sycamores, willows, tules, and other trees.
 This natural bounty attracted the earliest known human inhabitants of the region, the Gabrieliño-Tongva Indians, the indigenous people of the Los Angeles region.
 For at least 3,000 years, the pre-Contact Tongva lived in the area encompassing the Ballona Creek floodplain and the Westchester Bluffs.
 These indigenous peoples left a large burial ground near the region along the southwest corner of the Ballona Wetlands near the village of Guashna, alternatively spelled Washna.
 The records of the San Gabriel Mission record recruitment of Tongva from a group of settlements named Washna (also referred to in some historical and scholarly sources as Saa’angna) near the mouth of Ballona Creek.
 Before the Spanish conquest, Washna was probably the most important Native American center for trade between the mainland and Catalina Island.

 The Spanish Portolá expedition camped at the headwaters of Ballona on August 3, 1769.

 At the time of Spanish settlement, Ballona Creek was a distributary of the Los Angeles River.
 However, the flood of 1825 changed the course of the Los Angeles River, and Ballona Creek became a distinct waterway.

 Around 1820, a mestizo rancher named Augustine Machado claimed a 14,000 acre Mexican land grant that stretched from modern-day Culver City to Pico Boulevard in Santa Monica, California.
 Ballona Creek and Lagoon are named for the Ballona or Paseo de las Carretas ("wagon pass") land grant, dated November 27, 1839.
 The Machado and Talamantes families, co-grantees of the rancho, heralded from Baiona in northern Spain.

 In the 1840s, Francisco Higuera's adobe was "close enough to La Ballona Creek for Francisco's nine children to swim in the clear waters of the stream with its fine sandy bottom."